Conor Gallagher: Everton in transfer talks with Chelsea over deal to sign midfielder

 At this point, everything is on the table for Gallagher - a loan, a permanent switch or staying at Chelsea, but a move away is more likely if the Blues complete a deal for Benfica midfielder Enzo Fernandez.

-Newcastle and Crystal Palace also admire Gallagher, but Chelsea are not keen on loaning him to a club fighting for a similar league position.
+Newcastle and Crystal Palace are among the clubs who also admire Gallagher, but Chelsea are not keen on loaning him to a club fighting for a similar league position.

 If the 22-year-old is loaned out, it is more likely to be to a team in the bottom half of the Premier League.

-Gallagher has made 18 appearances in the top flight this season, scoring one goal and registering one assist.
+Gallagher, who was on loan at Palace last season, has made 18 appearances in the top flight this term, scoring one goal and registering one assist.

+Anthony Gordon departed Everton on Sunday to sign a long-term contract at Newcastle.

+Gallagher could become Sean Dyche's first signing at Goodison Park after Everton appointed the former Burnley boss as their new manager on a two-and-a-half-year contract.

 Who will be on the move this winter?
 The January transfer window closes at 11pm in England and midnight in Scotland on Tuesday January 31, 2023.